da-stoi/rePlace/README.md

 **Uploading a Screen**

 1. **Establish SSH Connection**
-   - When you add or select a device, a background script receives your device details and opens an [SSH](https://www.wikiwand.com/en/articles/Secure_Shell) session.
+   - When you connect to a device, a background script receives your device details and opens an [SSH](https://www.wikiwand.com/en/articles/Secure_Shell) session.
-2. **Send the Image**
+1. **Send the Image**
    - Upon uploading, the UI sends the image as a [Data URL](https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Schemes/data) plus the target filename via IPC.
    - The background script decodes this Data URL and streams the resulting image over SSH, replacing the existing file on your reMarkable.
 3. **Live Device Monitoring**